konfoton/task_internship/README.md

 ### 🔸 Baseline Experimentation

-To motivate this architecture, I first conducted experiments focusing solely on metadata usage, as well as different chunking strategies and sliding window sizes—prioritizing configurations with lower execution times.
+To motivate this architecture, I first conducted experiments focusing solely on firrent openai models, metadata usage, as well as different chunking strategies and sliding window sizes.

 The best result from this initial setup was: